 - The Ministry of Tourism promoted tourism by taking care of the costs of the tourists, like accommodation in five-star hotels and plane tickets.

-The most lucrative holiday business (tour operators) in Tunisia belong to European top TNCs like Thomas Cook and Thomson/TUI, hence the insurance paid by the European tourists are repatriated back to their home countries of the tourists.
+The most lucrative holiday business (tour operators) in Tunisia belongs to European top TNCs like Thomas Cook and Thomson/TUI, hence the insurance paid by the European tourists is repatriated back to their home countries of the tourists.

 - The Tunisian government reported that between the years 2005 to 2008 there was an increase in the number of tourists by 671,200.